Drug Evaluation Committee 2021-70 Form 2: Custodian of the original list of investigators and collaborators in a clinical trial

 Therefore, we would like to ask for your opinion on who keeps the originals.

-In the attached GCP Guidance No. 1228/7 issued on December 28, 2012, the 11th major revision from the previous Operational Notification states that "For documents that are not required to be signed or stamped with a name and seal, if they contain the stipulated contents, the distinction between original and copy is no longer necessary.
+In the attached GCP Guidance No. 1228/7 issued on December 28, 2012, the main revision point 11 from the previous Operational Notification states that "For documents that are not required to be signed or stamped with a name and seal, if they contain the stipulated contents, the distinction between original and copy is no longer necessary.
 (GCP Ministerial Ordinance Article 13, Paragraph 2, Article 32, Article 36)".
-After this amendment, the "list of investigators and collaborators approved by the head of the site" kept by the site may be either an original or a copy.
-Therefore, whether the investigator and sponsor both retain the original or one of them should retain the original should be stipulated in the standard operating procedures (SOP) of the medical institution, and the operation should be conducted in accordance with such SOP.
+After this amendment, "the list of investigators and collaborators approved by the head of Investigator Site" kept by Investigator Site may be an original or a photocopy.
+Therefore, whether the investigator and sponsor both retain the original or one of them should retain the original should be stipulated in the standard operating procedures (SOP) of the medical institution, and the operation should be conducted in accordance with the SOP.